sputnik42/autology/docs/reports/timeline.md

   - `url`

-     > URL for the report containing the entries for that date.
+     > URL for the report containing the entries for that date

+  - `num_entries`

+     > Number of entries associated with that day's reports

+  - `max_year`

+     > Highest year value for all of the logs recorded

+  - `min_year`

+     > Lowest year value for all of the logs recorded

 ### Daily Report